Damseling and ‘Chivalry’ in International Negotiations: A Survey Experiment in the Council of the European Union

 Goddess Minne sits on a throne made of two men, while preceding to rip out the hearts of men in love.

-Romantic love involves the deployment of superstimuli, including titillating courtship rituals such as male chivalric servitude toward fetishized ladies that in many ways resembles the power dynamic of sado-masochistic practices.
-Nevertheless, this still forms the basis of a spiritual practice, and the originators of this religion stated that if you were not suffering, you were in some ways not experiencing the fullness of its divine power.
+Romantic love involves the deployment of superstimuli, including titillating courtship rituals such as male chivalry toward fetishized ladies that in many ways resembles the power dynamic of sado-masochistic practices.
+Nevertheless, this still forms the basis of a spiritual practice, and the originators of this religion stated that if you were not suffering, you were not experiencing the fullness of the goddess’s divine power.
 Such passion-inducing love contrasts with other kinds of love as mentioned above, such as friendship love, parental love extended to children, or that of Christianity or Buddhism which focuses on human compassion.

 In Figure 2. (below) N. R. Kline states, “The central section depicts Frau Minne as she presides over a couple that seeks her advice.
 The bearded lover is presumably the author of the text telling of his plight at having to leave.
 He points to his chest, with text leading from his mouth that reads: ‘st hat dahin’ (you have my heart [in your hand]).
 The woman to whom he speaks holds the heart to which the man presumably refers.
 After a series of entreaties his lady finally gives him her blessing and, in the course of the conversation from one panel to the next, the lady offers her fidelity and the man promises the same.
 On the cover, winged and crowned, Minne, as both judge and witness, sits on a subjugated crouching man as her throne, a visual metonym of triumphant female power.
 There are no symbols of the religious trappings of betrothal and marriage.”2